Swamp: Human uses

 Swamps and other wetlands have traditionally held a very low property value compared to fields, prairies, or woodlands.
-They have a reputation for being unproductive land that cannot easily be utilized for human activities, other than hunting, trapping, or fishing.
-Farmers, for example, typically drained swamps next to their fields so as to gain more land usable for planting crops, both historically, and to a lesser extent, presently.
+They have a reputation for being unproductive land that cannot easily be used for human activities, other than hunting, trapping, or fishing.
+Farmers, for example, typically drained swamps next to their fields so as to gain more land usable for planting crops, both historically, and to a lesser extent, recently.

 On the other hand, floodplain swamps are an important resource in the production and distribution of fish.
 Two thirds of global fish and shellfish are commercially harvested and dependent on wetlands.

 Impacts and conservation

-Historically, humans have been known to drain and/or fill swamps and other wetlands in order to create more space for human development and to reduce the threat of diseases borne by swamp insects.
+Historically, humans have been known to drain or fill swamps and other wetlands in order to create more space for human development and to reduce the threat of diseases borne by swamp insects.
 Wetlands are removed and replaced with land that is then used for things like agriculture, real estate, and recreational uses.
 Many swamps have also undergone intensive logging and farming, requiring the construction of drainage ditches and canals.
 These ditches and canals contributed to drainage and, along the coast, allowed salt water to intrude, converting swamps to marsh or even to open water.
 Large areas of swamp were therefore lost or degraded.
 Louisiana provides a classic example of wetland loss from these combined factors.
 Europe has likely lost nearly half its wetlands.
 New Zealand lost 90 percent of its wetlands over a period of 150 years.
 Ecologists recognize that swamps provide ecological services including flood control, fish production, water purification, carbon storage, and wildlife habitats.
 In many parts of the world authorities protect swamps.
 In parts of Europe and North America, swamp restoration projects are becoming widespread.
 The United States government began enforcing stricter laws and management programs in the 1970s in efforts to protect and restore these ecosystems.
 Often the simplest steps to restoring swamps involve plugging drainage ditches and removing levees.

 Conservationists work to preserve swamps such as those in northwest Indiana in the United States Midwest that were preserved as part of the Indiana Dunes.